Sawmonabo/wundergraph-twitter-clone/README.md

 			  }
 		```

-* After creating the auth0 components we need to update our App.js within our src directory to configure Auth0 login/logout.
+<p>After creating the Auth0 components we need to update our App.js within our src directory to configure Auth0 login/logout.
+We can now also capture the user attributes from Auth0 using our WunderGraph hooks with useUsesr().

 	```
 		import { QueryClient, QueryClientProvider } from '@tanstack/react-query';